blankenshipg17/ISPel-content-web-applications/web-apps/URL_and_HTML/file5/index.md

 * Implement a simple webpage with your introduction, your photo (or a cartoon fake photo).
 * Upload your web page to your URL
 * Submit your homework 1, ONLY URL
-* Due...
+* Due <mark>Feb.
+15</mark>

 ## How to upload files to your URL
 * Download WinSCP: <https://winscp.net/eng/download.php>
+* Click "Advanced"->Click "Directories"->Find "Remote directory"-> Input “/student/pirateID/"->Click "OK"
-* Here are more details: <https://ecu.teamdynamix.com/TDClient/1409/Portal/Requests/ServiceDet?ID=31623> and <http://core.ecu.edu/psyc/wuenschk/Help/Web-Help/FileZilla.pdf>
+* Here are more details: <https://ecu.teamdynamix.com/TDClient/1409/Portal/Requests/ServiceDet?ID=31623>
 * Demo

 ![](demo.png)